itsRajat/itsRajat/README.md

 Some of the technologies I've been learning/using recently - Java | JavaScript (ES6+) | Photoshop | Flutter/Dart | React | HTML & CSS | WordPress | XenForo

-When I'm not doing all of that, I can be found reading books (Neuroscience/Self-Improvement/Psychology stuff mostly), listening to podcasts, working out, playing COD or just experimenting with a new recipe in my kitchen (or cleaning the mess afterwards before my mom finds out :S).
+When I'm not doing all of that, I can be found reading books, listening to music & podcasts, working out, playing COD or just experimenting with a new recipe in my kitchen (or cleaning the mess afterwards before my mom finds out :S).

-You can view my portfolio, resume & more at https://www.rajatk.tech/

-Have a good day =)
+Fun fact:
+// Which came first: the chicken or the egg?

+console.log(["🥚", "🐣", "🐥", "🐔"].sort())

+Result -> ["🐔", "🐣", "🐥", "🥚"];

 <img src="https://media.giphy.com/media/RhwkGhrlj3NVSOxWSN/giphy.gif" height="30"> <em><b>I enjoy meeting new people</b> so if you have any questions or just wanna say hi, feel free to <a target="_blank" href="https://github.com/itsrajat/itsrajat/issues/new/choose"><strong> create an issue</strong></a> & I'll be happy to exchange our views on life, death, dinosaurs & everything in between :3</b> </em>